Mid-Hants Railway: Authorisation of the AAWR

-The Alton, Alresford & Winchester Railway (AAWR), got its authorising act of Parliament, the Alton, Alresford, and Winchester Railway Act 1861 (24 & 25 Vict. c. cxi) on 28 June 1861; permitted share capital was set at £150,000, and the LSWR could take up to £25,000 in shares if it wished.
+The Alton, Alresford and Winchester Railway (AAWR), got its authorising act of Parliament, the Alton, Alresford and Winchester Railway Act 1861 (24 & 25 Vict. c. cxi) on 28 June 1861; permitted share capital was set at £150,000, and the LSWR could take up to £25,000 in shares if it wished.
 The AAWR line authorised was 18 1/2 miles in length, from the LSWR near Alton station, through Medstead and Ropley, passing near Alresford church, and onwards via Tichborne and Itchen Abbas to a junction with the LSWR about two miles north of Winchester station.

 At a board meeting immediately after getting the act, held on 6 July 1861, the directors expressed concern about the severe 1 in 60 gradients on the authorised line, and they asked Errington to survey an alternative route.
 He did so, and suggested an alternative route that limited the gradients to 1 in 75, but at the expense of an 800-yard tunnel.
 It was noted that an altered line of route would require a fresh authorising act of Parliament, at a cost of about £25,000, and the board decided to leave matters as they were.